20 Best Blue Mountains Walks (Hiking Guide)

 Grand Canyon Walk

-The Grand Canyon Walk is among the most impressive and enjoyable hikes in the Blue Mountains.
-This track will leave a lasting impression, with incredible views and beautiful scenery to soak in from start to finish.
+The Grand Canyon Walk is one of the most impressive and enjoyable hikes in the Blue Mountains.
+This track offers incredible views and beautiful scenery to enjoy from start to finish.

-The track passes through a landscape of lush rainforests, with several creek crossings, small waterfalls, sandstone cliff walls, and rock overhangs.
+The trail meanders through lush rainforests, featuring several creek crossings, small waterfalls, sandstone cliff walls, and rock overhangs.

-First opened in 1907, the 6 km long Grand Canyon walking track was the first of its kind in the Blue Mountains, and has since been challenged by thousands of hiking enthusiasts every year.
+First opened in 1907, the 6 km Grand Canyon walking track was the first of its kind in the Blue Mountains and has since been embraced by thousands of hiking enthusiasts each year.

-While the Grand Canyon Walk has some very steep sections, this hike can be conquered by anyone with a reasonable fitness level.
-But do make sure you bring enough water, appropriate footwear, and also some snacks with you.
+While the Grand Canyon Walk includes some steep sections, it can be tackled by anyone with a reasonable fitness level.
+Just be sure to bring plenty of water, appropriate footwear, and some snacks to keep you going.

 More information: Grand Canyon Walk.